-- 1. Insert the CD provided with the product into your CD ROM. - 2.
-If the install program does not start automatically, run install exe from the root directory of the CD. - 3.
-Click on the "Install Software to Hard Disk" button. - 4.
+- 1. Insert the CD that came with your product into your CD ROM drive. - 2.
+If the install program does not start within 30 seconds, run install exe from the root directory of the CD. - 3.
+Click the "Install Software to Hard Disk" button. - 4.
 Select the product you wish to install from the list shown. - 5.
-Follow the on-screen instructions to choose the installation directory. - 6.
-It is recommended to also install the Tools Package at least once per system. - 7.
-Choose between Quick Install for a fast process or Detailed Install for more information on the files being installed. - 8.
-Once installation is complete, click Finish and then Exit the install program.
+Click "Next." - 6.
+The CD creates a directory with a default name; if you want to change it, click "Change" and select the path you prefer. - 7.
+We advise you to also install the Tools Package at least once per system. - 8.
+Click "Quick Install" to run the install process or click "Detailed Install" if you want more information on the files installed. - 9.
+Click "Finish." - 10.
+Click "Exit install program" when finished.